 One of the reasons that outdoor growers choose to train their plants is to increase the stealth of their operations as well as to boost yields.
 In order to survive, cannabis plants that are grown outside only require the direct light from the sun.
 However, outdoor growers have the added impetus of needing to keep their plants difficult to see from a distance as well as the desire to grow plants that have many buds.

 When large quantities of cannabis are grown outdoors, each plant gets better access to the sun’s light when it is kept short and bushy.
-In order to keep their plants from growing too tall, outdoor growers must take action.
-Training methods that keep their cannabis plants shorter and bushier are one way to accomplish this.
+In order to keep their plants from growing too tall, outdoor growers must take action. plant training methods that keep their cannabis plants shorter and bushier are one way to accomplish this.

 Shorter plants are the best choice for stealth while bushiness increases the yield in outdoor plants.